hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/4-security-and-encryption/index.md

 ## e-Safety

+- protecting data
+    - physical protection
+        - security gaurd to prevent unauthorized people
+        - swipe cards
+    - electronic protection
+        - biometric data
+            - unique biometric features, like fingerprint or retina, thats unique to each individual
+        - passwords
+            - hard for hacker to guess or bruteforce (or crack)
+        - firewall
+            - whitelist: only access connections from trusted IPs
+        - access levels
+            - give each user a different access level to the stuff in the network
+        - use a VPN
+            - more secure if the vpn is encrypted,
+            - specially when using a public network

 - other methods of keeping data secure
     - use minimum amount of confidential information
     - use anonimized information whenever possible